Below you can find some key information about what we will be learning together this half-term.

 You can expect a response within 2 working days.

-If there is anything that needs my immediate attention, please contact the office
+If there is anything that needs my immediate attention, please contact the office.

-PE is continued to be timetabled for Monday and Friday.
+PE is continued to be timetabled for Thursday and Friday.
 Please wear PE kit on these days.
 Please check our uniform policy to ensure your child is appropriately and safely dressed to participate in P.E.

 During this half term within our subjects we will be focusing on the following:

-- English:
+English:

-- Maths:
+Maths:

 Key Information: